 1. The first cause of back pain after a bike is a wrong bike

 The most efficient way to choose the right bike is to test it.
-It is necessary not only to ride a couple of minutes in the store, but to fully ride for at least 30 minutes.
+It is necessary not only to ride a couple of minutes in bicycle shops but to fully ride for at least 30 minutes.
 Some stores began to provide this service, realizing that a person needs to test a bicycle in action.

 - FRAME SIZE.
 There are many charts available to help you size the frame according to your height and leg length.
 Be sure to use this table before buying.